guix00/AulasdeCordova/README.md

 # AulasdeCordova
-This contains all about my Cordova's Projects
+This contains all about my Cordova's Projects and everything